Demetrius the Chronographer: Fragments

-The second fragment is the longest we have.
-It is found in Praeparatio Evangelica 9.21.1-19 and deals with the history of Jacob from the time of his emigration to Mesopotamia till his death.
+The second fragment is the longest.
+It is found in Praeparatio Evangelica 9.21.1–19 and deals with the history of Jacob from the time of his emigration to Mesopotamia till his death.
 Demetrius endeavors to establish the Biblical chronology and gives the date of every incident in Jacob's life, even fixing the year and month in which each of Jacob's children was born.
 The excerpt concludes with the genealogy of Levi down to the birth of Aaron and Moses.